ferreusveritas/WarpBookFV/README.md

 Rationale: This provides a convenient place to store blank pages.

 What Changed: The color of the warpbook is now natural leather with an ender pearl on the cover.
 Rationale: A stylistic choice to make the book feel more in line with the materials it's made of.
 Besides, there's no reason why the book would be blue.
+The ender pearl on the cover gives the player a hint at what it's used for.

 What Changed: Warp book gui improvements.
 Button graphics have been fixed.
 Fwd and Back buttons match vanilla book style.
 Gui color matches item color of warp book.
 Rationale: The gui did not match the Vanilla Minecraft book enough for consistancy.
 The gui looked broken.